Alan Bates: Personal life

 Bates had numerous gay relationships, including long-term affairs with actor Nickolas Grace and Olympic skater John Curry, as detailed in Donald Spoto's authorised biography Otherwise Engaged: The Life of Alan Bates.

 Bates privately admitted to being bisexual or homosexual at different points in his life; Spoto characterised Bates's sexuality as ambiguous, stating, "He liked to appear publicly with women and cuddle with them privately.
 However, his serious romances and most passionate sexual life occurred with men. [...]
 In his private life, he wanted most of all to have one true and enduring relationship, to love and be loved by one faithful man."
 Even after homosexuality was partially decriminalised in England in 1967, Bates rigorously avoided interviews and questions about his personal life, and even denied to his male lovers that there was a homosexual component in his nature.

 Bates was married to actress Valerie 'Victoria' Ward from 1970 until her death from a heart attack associated with wasting disease in 1992, though the two had separated early in their marriage around 1973.
 They had twin sons, born in November 1970: the actors Benedick Bates and Tristan Bates.
 Tristan died following an ingestion of alcohol and either opium or heroin in Tokyo in 1990, devastating Bates.
 In the later years of his life, Bates had a brief relationship with the Welsh actress Angharad Rees, though this faced the complexities of Bates' need for independence and predilection for male companionship.

 Throughout his life, Bates sought to be regarded as charming and charismatic, or at least as a man who, as an actor, could appear attractive to and attracted by women.
-He also chose some roles with an aspect of homosexuality or bisexuality, including the role of Rupert in the 1969 film Women in Love and the role of Frank in the 1988 film We Think the World of You.
+He also chose some roles with an aspect of homosexuality or bisexuality, including the role of Rupert in the 1969 film Women in Love, the role of Diaghilev in the 1980 film Nijinsky and the role of Frank in the 1988 film We Think the World of You.

 Death

 Following a battle with diabetes and a stroke, Bates died of pancreatic cancer on 27 December 2003, after slipping into a coma.
 He was buried at All Saints' Church, Bradbourne in Derbyshire.
-Bates bequeathed companion and actress Joanna Pettet £95,000 upon his death.
+Bates bequeathed companion and actress Joanna Pettet £95,000 (equivalent to £194,970 in 2026) upon his death.
 The two had been friends since 1964, and Pettet provided support and companionship during his final months after he had been diagnosed with pancreatic cancer in February 2003.
 Pettet was quoted as saying: "It was a very touching gesture because he had done everything while he was in hospital to make sure I would be looked after following his death."